-All wiring should be made in accordance with the National Electrical Code.
-The local power company should be consulted to determine the availability of sufficient power to operate the unit.
-The voltage, frequency, and phase at the power supply should be checked to make sure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.
+Consult your local Power Company to determine the availability of sufficient power to operate the unit.
+Check the voltage, frequency, and phase at the power supply to ensure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.

-Install a branch circuit fused disconnect near the unit, in accordance with the N.E.C. or local codes.
-Wire sizes and overcurrent protection should be determined from the unit nameplate ampacity and in accordance with N.E.C. and local building codes.
-Under no circumstances should wiring be sized smaller than is recommended by either of these two sources.
+In accordance with the N.E.C. or local codes, install a branch circuit fused disconnect near the unit.
+Determine wire sizes and overcurrent protection from the unit nameplate ampacity and in accordance with N.E.C., and local building codes.
+The wiring should never be sized smaller than is recommended by either of these two sources.